 Conference calls often do little more than breed multitasking and snarky conversations on Slack or Gchat.
-At their worst, they're a full-on waste of people's time, and can drain morale if the call is poorly managed.
-Sometimes these calls are unavoidable, either because they're logistically necessary or because some higher-up requires them, so here's how to make the most of them.
+At their worst, they're a full-on waste of people's time and can drain morale if the call is poorly managed.
+Sometimes these calls are unavoidable, either because they're logistically necessary or because some higher-up requires them.
+Here's how to make the most of them.

-The second category may include people who can answer any questions on a specific situation, or who are in their way into leadership roles and could benefit from being on the call.
+The second category may include people who can answer any questions on a specific situation or who are on their way into leadership roles and could benefit from being on the call.
 It does not necessarily include every employee or every department.
-Remember, spending time on conference calls may be a waste of man-power when managers could just give key updates to their teams later.
+Remember, spending time on conference calls may be a waste of manpower when managers could just give key updates to their teams later.
 If in doubt, consult with managers and team leads about how to effectively use their time.

-Guidelines about when to ask questions, who’s expected to participate, and remembering to say your name when joining or speaking should be communicated, perhaps in the same email that contains the agenda.
+Guidelines about when to ask questions, who is expected to participate, and general etiquette should be communicated, perhaps in the same email that contains the agenda.
 Remember that these guidelines will often have reasonable exceptions, or a rookie might not be familiar with your organization’s work culture.
-Nobody’s going to be perfect about remembering to mute their phone, either, so make sure to not harp on people for minor background noise or other small infractions.
+Nobody’s going to be perfect about remembering to mute their phone, either, so make sure not to harp on people for minor background noise or other small infractions.

 Assigning people roles without consideration for their willingness and skills is likely to only make your conference call more tedious.
 Try assigning note-taking, agenda-setting, and facilitation roles to people who are actually interested in leading.
 In other cases, you may want to seek out team members who have a vested interest in a particular call’s topic.
 Whatever the reason may be, make sure to let people know why you’re asking them to take the role, as this can help improve their confidence and morale.

 It’s also nice to have a fresh voice running the calls once in a while.
 Maybe one of the regional managers is very well-liked, and your team might enjoy having him or her emceeing things.